MithrilJS/ospec/README.md

 ospec '**/*.test.js' --ignore 'folder1/**' --require esm ./my-file.js
 ```

+#### For NodeJS v13+ only

+You can use ospec to test an ES6 module without depending on the `esm` NPM package.
+Use the `--module` option.

+If your CPU has more than one core, you can improve the test run time by using the `--parallel` option which creates one test worker per hardware thread.

 ### Run ospec directly from the command line:

 ospec comes with an executable named `ospec`. npm auto-installs local binaries to `./node_modules/.bin/`.
 You can run ospec by running `./node_modules/.bin/ospec` from your project root, but there are more convenient methods to do so that we will soon describe.